zigzaga00/zig-zag-cyber-lab-src/docs/child-protection.md

 ## **1. Statement of Intent**

-We are committed to creating a safe, supportive, and inclusive environment for all children and young people who take part in the Girls' Computing Club.
+We are committed to creating a safe, supportive, and inclusive environment for all children and young people who attend Sin2 Tech Stratford.
 We recognise the responsibility to protect participants from harm and will take all reasonable steps to promote their welfare and respond appropriately to any concerns.

 ---